Movers and SHAKERS

 Pros, Cons and Electrons

 Hydrogen-powered EVs have a weight-to-power ratio many times greater than lithium stored energy.
 The lighter, more powerful fuel cell gives the FCEV vehicle a much greater driving distance at a reduced weight.
-BEVs using 2021 would have to be made considerably heavier (additional battery storage) to even compare to the average gasoline powered car on the road.
-When electric output is discussed the terminology most often used is power density.
+BEVs using 2021 technology would have to be made considerably heavier (additional battery storage) to even compare to the average gasoline powered car on the road.
+When electric output of any method is discussed, the terminology most often used is power density.
 Li-ion batteries are not as power dense as a similar weight tank full of hydrogen.
 Significant range can be added to a hydrogen vehicle without adding a great deal more heft.
 As far as vehicles using li-ion storage, adding additional output often works against the ability to go farther as it has to now propel much greater weight.

 The added range does make the technology competitive, considering most don’t drive more than 10 hours a day.
 With this in mind, the general consensus is that FCEVs are the preferred choice for long-distance travel.
 BEVs are more practical for shorter trips.
 In their present configurations, on average, an FCEV can outdistance a BEV by about 100 miles.

 Refueling time gives FCEVs a large edge.
 Filling up a tank with hydrogen takes as much time as filling it up with gas or diesel.
 A drive from New York to Florida would require three five-minute stops with the average FCEV, a BEV may require four stops of approximately five hours on the same trip.
 The travel time could then be twice as long.
-While lithium-ion batteries have a limited number of charging cycles, hydrogen fuel cells overall life expectancy is much greater.
+While lithium-ion batteries have a limited number of charging cycles, hydrogen fuel cells' overall life expectancy is much greater.

-It’s power density and fast refueling times are two reasons hydrogen is revolutionizing the commercial vehicle industry.
+Its power density and fast refueling times are two reasons hydrogen is revolutionizing the commercial vehicle industry.
 Long-haul transport trucks would have to reduce their cargo weight if they had heavy batteries; a smaller battery would cut down on the range, which adds to the time and cost to deliver its haul.

 BEVs are at a disadvantage in lifespan.
 While most BEV manufacturers offer up to 8 years or 100,000 miles warranty on their lithium-ion batteries, the batteries themselves can only take a limited amount of charging cycles before they start to lose their ability to retain a charge.
 The batteries have thermal buffers which prevent overcharging or over depletion to extend their lifespan, but owners will not experience the longevity of a fuel cell.
 In fact, the range, not unlike charging time in a cell phone, becomes increasingly less as it ages.
 Replacing a battery is a big expense.
 Fuel cell replacements are not as expensive.
 The downside of a fuel cell is short-distance driving puts severe stress on its membrane and reduces the lifespan.
-Continuous use where the cell remains wetted would allow it to extend its life almost 800%.
-This is another reason for it to be preferred in long distance applications rather than constant short trips.
+Continuous use where the cell remains wetted would allow it to extend its life by almost 800%.
+This is another reason for it to be preferred in long-distance applications rather than constant short trips.

 Hydrogen cars like the Toyota Mirai, the Honda FCX Clarity and the Hyundai Nexo have all been cleared as safe to drive and have no record of major incidents.
 The same cannot be said for BEVs which have had issues that have been addressed over the years.
 However, the storage and transportation of hydrogen, along with the refueling process does pose risks.
 Separating hydrogen atoms at refueling stations, rather than transporting in tank trucks can combat much of this risk.
-I

 The perceived and even expected dangers of hydrogen-powered cars has not been demonstrated with statistics.
 Hydrogen has been transported for industrial use for years, without incident, and there have been no notable incidents with the manufactured FCEVs in actual use.